 How should students prepare for an FSG session?

 Students are encouraged to bring their course text and class notes to FSG sessions.

 What happens during FSG sessions

 In these sessions, you will discuss important concepts, develop study strategies, and practice testing yourselves on course material.
-You will: Complete various activities that will help you master the course material Collaborate with classmates to ensure that you have understood the readings, captured key information in your notes, and gain an opportunity to prepare for mid-terms and exams Learn more effective ways of studying by learning note taking skills, and through collaborative interaction with your peers.
+You will complete various activities that will help you master the course material, collaborate with classmates to ensure that you have understood the readings, captured key information in your notes, and gain an opportunity to prepare for mid-terms and exams.
+In addition, in FSGs you will learn more effective ways of studying by learning note taking skills, and through collaborative interaction with your peers.

 Will participating in these sessions actually improve my grade in the course?